-- What does the customer want from the product/service? - What needs does it satisfy? - Are there any more features that can be added? - Does it have any expensive and unnecessary features?
+- What need does the customer have for the product/service?

+- What needs does it satisfy?

+- Are there any more features that can be added?

+- Does it have any expensive and unnecessary features?

 - How will customers use it?

 - What should it be called?

 - How is it different from similar products?

 - How much will it cost to produce?

+- Can it be sold at a profit?